1234Christina/readers-site/README.md

 # What my Project does
-My website finds book shops in Cork city and supplies podcasts and reading music.
-Also provides useful information about kid’s resources.
+My website highlights the best book shops in Cork city and supplies podcasts and reading music.
+It also provides useful information about kid’s resources.

 # User stories
-As a reader:
+As a reader: I can browse through the site and find out about what the bookshops have to offer.
-As a reader with kids:
+As a reader with kids: I can find book shops with kids books and kids resources for reading and learning.
-As a new reader:
+As a new reader: I can find information on how to find something engaging to read based on my interests.
 As wheelchair user:

+##

 ## Future Features
-An extended list of bookshops and resources for readers covering other cities and towns.
+I would add extended list of bookshops and resources for readers covering other cities and towns.
 This feature was far beyond the scope of this project.
-WHEELCHAIR ACCESS in the shops mentioned.

 ## Testing
-I did an initial test on lighthouse to ensure that the meta tags were useful.
+I did testing on Lighthouse regularly throughout the development process to ensure my updates were efficient in every way.

+### Validator testing

+## Deployment

+## Credits